leftstache/switchblade-core/README.md

 # switchblade-core
-The core to the java autoconfiguration library "Switchblade".
+The core to the java autoconfiguration library "Switchblade", an alternative to Spring Boot.

 - `mvn install`
 - include dependency in another project